 Protection from cervical cancer

-Dr. Shana Wingo, MD is a gynecologic oncologist at Banner Good Samaritan and Banner Thunderbird medical centers.
+Dr. Shana Wingo, MD is a gynecologic oncologist at Banner – University Medical Center Phoenix.
 For more information on this topic, talk with your doctor or call Dr. Wingo’s office at 888-972-CURE.

 Question: What are the best ways to protect myself from cervical cancer?